We use cookies to enhance your browsing experience and analyze our traffic. By using our site, you consent to cookies. Privacy policy

 Continually listen to—and learn from—employees

-Organizations must create continuous feedback loops where employees can share their experiences throughout a technology implementation.
+Organizations must create continuous feedback loops where employees can share their experiences throughout technology implementation.
 This is essential for understanding and aligning the technology with employees’ needs.
 Feedback channels should be designed so that employees are comfortable using them.
 Convenience, ease of use, and transparency are paramount.
 Employees should never feel that their feedback will be used against them in a negative way.
-At the same time, leaders need to act on employee feedback to increase productivity and embrace employee engagement to help accelerate technology adoption.
+At the same time, leaders need to act on employee feedback to increase productivity and embrace employee engagement to help accelerate technology adoption in business.
 Soliciting input is only the first step.
 Action demonstrates that organizations value employees’ needs.

 3